-The first two numbers state where the brand’s head quarters are.
-For DMC is in the US.
+The first two numbers state where the brand’s headquarters are.
+DMC is in the US.
 For Anchor its France, and for CXC (and generic threads) its China.
 The next four numbers are the brand’s own code.
-Now, whilst it would be great to remember all of these numbers, its frankly not going to happen.
+Now, whilst it would be great to remember all of these numbers, it’s frankly not going to happen.
 Lucky for us, there aren’t that many brands, and most have different head office locations, so instead, we learn just the first 2 numbers.

 DMC – 07

 It’s that simple.
 If you see a barcode starting with 71, you know you have Anchor threads.
 So now you can go out and